Xceptance/xlt-documentation/content/en/xtc/loadtesting/180-reports.md

 ## Creating a Report

-XTC will automatically download test results and [create a report](../../../load-testing/manual/320-test-evaluation/) at the end of the load test.
-These will be available in the _Results_ and the _Reports_ tabs.
-Both will be available as compressed archives ready for download if you need them on your local machine.
+XTC will automatically [create a report](../../../load-testing/manual/320-test-evaluation/) from the [results](../175-results) downloaded at the end of the load test.
+You can find the generated report in the _Reports_ tab, where it will be available as compressed archive ready for download if you need it on your local machine.

 All generated reports will be available inside XTC to browse and evaluate them, and XTC can also generate a link for [public sharing](#sharing-a-report).

 ## Intermediate Reports